 Prior to the initiation of the Phase 3 DeFi trial, nirogacestat's clinical activity was observed in two clinical trials that enrolled adult desmoid tumor patients.
-The first of these was a Phase 1 doseescalation clinical trial conducted by Pfizer in patients with solid tumors, a subset of whom had a diagnosis of desmoid tumor.
+The first of these was a Phase 1 dose-escalation clinical trial conducted by Pfizer in patients with solid tumors, a subset of whom had a diagnosis of desmoid tumor.
 Of the seven evaluable desmoid tumor patients, five patients achieved a partial response, or PR, by RECIST v1.0, resulting in an objective response rate, or ORR, of 71% with a disease control rate of 100%.
 Given the activity of nirogacestat in the desmoid tumor patients treated in this Phase 1 clinical trial, the NCI conducted a Phase 2 clinical trial in patients with progressing desmoid tumors, which evaluated nirogacestat at 150 mg twice daily, or BID, the same dose used in our DeFi trial.
-In the NCI-sponsored Phase 2 trial, of the 17 desmoid turials enrolled in the study, five patients achieved a confirmed PR by RECIST v1.1, resulting in an ORR of 29% (ASCO) Annual Meeting.
+In the NCI-sponsored Phase 2 trial, of the 17 desmoid tumor patients enrolled in the study, five patients achieved a confirmed PR by RECIST v1.1, resulting in an ORR of 29% with no progressive disease.
+Nirogacestat was well tolerated across both clinical trials, with a median time on treatment of over 4 years reported at the 2022 American Society of Clinical Oncology (ASCO) Annual Meeting.
 The promising clinical activity and safety profile for nirogacestat demonstrated in these Phase 1 and 2 clinical trials in desmoid tumor patients supported the initiation of the Phase 3 DeFi trial.